Framework for fluctuating times and counting observables in stochastic excursions: Fluctuation theorem and thermodynamic uncertainty relation

 The stochastic entropy production during an excursion was defined in Eq.~\eqref{entropy_production_counting_observable}.
-The probability of observing an entropy production $\sigma$ during an excursion starting from $x_A$ and ending in $y_A$ is given by Eq.~\eqref{Pq_xy}:
+The probability of observing an entropy production $\sigma$ {and the realization $q$ of an arbitrary anti-symmetric counting observable (such as a current)} during an excursion starting from $x_A$ and ending in $y_A$ is given by Eq.~\eqref{Pq_xy}: {